JetSetIlly/Gopher2600/README.md

 will need to 'waggle' the triggers a couple of times for the emulator to detect that you want to switch to the paddle.

+When in `playmode` the gamepad has some additional functionality:

-The console's reset switch can be triggered with the gamepad's start button.
+The console's reset switch can be triggered with the gamepad's `start` button, whilst the `back` button pauses and unpauses the emulation.

+The bumper/shoulder button can be used to rewind the gameplay.

+The `guide` button will switch to the debugger.

+These button combinations will likely change in the future.

 ### Mouse Capture